Low-depth Hamiltonian Simulation by Adaptive Product Formula: Analysis of the adaptive strategy

-\end{proof} Given the results above, we present the proof of \autoref{thm:n_iter_bound}. \begin{proof} According to \autoref{thm:must_decrease}, as long as $\Delta=0$, there must be an operator that can decrease $\Delta$ after being appended to the circuit.
-Thus, we prove (a).
-However, by \autoref{thm:most_add_once} (where we prove (b)), in a construction process, every operator can only be appended and decrease $\Delta$ of the circuit once.
-Therefore, the construction will stop when all the operators in $\{e^{iP_j\lambda}\}$ ($P_j$ is from the Hamiltonian) are appended to the circuit.
-Thus, the construction process will have at most $L$ iterations.
-If the construction process ends after $L$ iterations, the $\Delta$ of the final circuit must be $0$ according to \autoref{thm:must_decrease} as no operator in $\{e^{iP_j\lambda}\}$ will decrease $\Delta$.
-Therefore, $\dcut>0$ will be achieved by circuit construction by at most $L$ iterations.
-Thus, we prove (c). \end{proof}
+By \autoref{thm:most:add:once} (where we prove (2)), in an operator-adding procedure, every $P'\in\mathbf{H}$ can only be appended and decrease $\Delta$ of the product formula once.
+Therefore, the operator-adding will stop when all the $P'$ in $\mathbf{H}$ are appended to the product formula.
+Thus, the operator-adding will have at most $L$ iterations, as there are $L$ Pauli words in $\mathbf{H}$.
+Also, if the operator-adding ends after $L$ iterations, the $\Delta$ of the final product formula must be $0$ according to \autoref{thm:must_decrease} as no Pauli word in $\mathbf{H}$ will decrease $\Delta$.
+Therefore, $\Delta\leq\dcut$ can be achieved in the ``add new operators'' procedure by at most $L$ iterations for any $\dcut\geq 0$.
+Thus, we prove (3). \end{proof}